 COMBAT BASICS

-Every attack in Critical Beatdown is either a strike, grapple or rush.
+Every attack in Critical Beatdown is either a striking attack, grappling attack or dynamic attack.

-A strike is an attempt to hit your opponent with part of your body or an object.
+A strike is an attempt to hit your opponent with hands, feet, elbows, knees, claws, etc.

 • Strikes use your REFLEX stat.